-Another great feature is as you're looking through profiles, you'll occasionally find a little suggested match at the top!
-It'll say something like "We think you two should meet."
-Basically, based off of your preferences and off of what you've answered Hinge thinks that you two would be a good match!
-Thus far, I've enjoyed my conversations with those people, so maybe they're onto something!
+Another great feature is as you’re looking through profiles, you’ll occasionally find a little suggested match at the top!
+It’ll say something like “We think you two should meet.”
+Basically, based on your preferences and on what you’ve answered Hinge thinks that you two would be a good match!
+Thus far, I’ve enjoyed my conversations with those people, so maybe they’re onto something!

-The membership upgrade for this site seemes… like it might actually be… worth it… I know.
+The membership upgrade for this site seems… like it might actually be… worth it… I know.
+Shocker right?

 There is one upgrade which gives you unlimited likes, allows you to set preferences based on education and family plans (so you don’t see people who don’t match your preferences), and you can get access to dating experts.

 What I like about this upgrade is that they’re not charging you to swipe back or to super like.
 There’s none of that bullshit that makes it feel like a game… it allows you to have a strategic advantage for when you’re trying to match with people…, and it gives you access to dating experts.